 The storm valve kit, which prevents the intrusion of air during high winds.
-This may not be needed, depending on where it is installed, which side/area of the house, and the typical weather patterns.
+This is not always needed, depending on where it is installed, which side/area of the house, and the typical weather patterns.
 The system automatically detects high winds, and also closes the valve when turned to zero flow rate.

 The HEPA filter kit.
 HEPA filters are the best filters, equivalent to approximately MERV-13 and remove greater than 99.97% of all particulates from the air, including smoke, smog and pollen.
 Great for allergies or areas with problems from wildfire smoke or smog.
 A range of widely available filters can be used, so you will not get stuck unable to source compatible filters.